Guitar Major Scales CAGED Course

 Connect Lydian shapes – Step 6

-When you can play all five shapes individually, all over the neck, the next step is to connect them.
+When you can play all five shapes individually, all over the neck, the next step is to connect the Lydian shapes

 The videos show you this in A, to complete this step, you must continue through all remaining 11 starting points.